The Relationship Between Food & Cholesterol

 Understanding cholesterol

-Triglycerides – Another type of fat in the blood which comes from the food we eat.
-They are our main source of energy.
-However, having high triglyceride levels is linked with increased risk of having a heart attack and stroke.
+Triglycerides – Another type of fat in the blood, mainly from the food we eat.
+They are a way the body stores excess energy.
+High levels are linked to an increased risk of heart disease.

 Can your diet affect your cholesterol?